Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Experiments

 \subsection{Classification on Benchmark Datasets}

 We evaluate \BoostMetric on $ 7 $ datasets of different sizes.
 Some of the datasets have very high dimensional inputs.
 We use PCA to decrease the dimensionality before training on these datasets (MNIST, USPS and yFaces).
 PCA pre-processing helps to eliminate noises and speed up computation.
 Table~\ref{Table:ExperimentalResults} summarizes the datasets in detail.
-We have used USPS and MNIST handwritten digits, Yale face recognition datasets, and UCI machine learning datasets\footnote{\url{http://archive.ics.uci.edu/ml/}} .
+We have used USPS and MNIST handwritten digits, Yale face recognition datasets, and a few UCI machine learning datasets\footnote{\url{http://archive.ics.uci.edu/ml/}} .

-Experimental results are obtained by averaging over $ 10 $ runs (except large datasets MNIST and Letter).
+Experimental results are obtained by averaging over $ 10 $ runs (except for large datasets MNIST and Letter).
 We randomly split the datasets for each run.
 We have used the same mechanism to generate training triplets as described in \cite{Weinberger05Distance}.
 Briefly, for each training point $ \ba_i $, $ k $ nearest neighbors that have same labels as $ y_i $ (targets), as well as $ k $ nearest neighbors that have different labels from $ y_i $ (imposers) are found.
 We then construct triplets from $ \ba_i $ and its corresponding targets and imposers.
-For all the datasets, we have set $ k = 3 $ nearest neighbor.
+For all the datasets, we have set $ k = 3 $ ($3$-nearest-neighbor).
 We have compared our method against a few methods: RCA \cite{Bar2005Mahalanobis}, NCA \cite{Goldberger2004Neighbourhood}, ITML~\cite{Davis2007Info} and LMNN \cite{Weinberger05Distance}.
 Also in Table~\ref{Table:ExperimentalResults}, ``Euclidean'' is the baseline algorithm that uses the standard Euclidean distance.
 The codes for these compared algorithms are downloaded from the corresponding author's website.
 Experiment setting for LMNN follows \cite{Weinberger05Distance}.
-The slack variable parameter for ITML is tuned using cross validation over the values ${.01, .1, 1, 10}$ as in ~\cite{Davis2007Info} For \BoostMetric, we have set $ v = 10^{-7} $, the maximum number of iterations $ J = 500 $.
+The slack variable parameter for ITML is tuned using cross validation over the values ${0.01, 0.1, 1, 10}$ as in ~\cite{Davis2007Info}.
+For \BoostMetric, we have set $ v = 10^{-7} $, the maximum number of iterations $ J = 500 $.

-\BoostMetric has different variants which use (1) the exponential loss (\BoostMetric-E), (2) the logistic loss (\BoostMetric-L), (3) multiple pass evaluation (MP) for updating triplets with the exponential and logistic loss, and (4) different strategies for calculating the dual variable $ \bu $; namely, stage-wise optimization and totally corrective optimization.
+\BoostMetric has different variants which use 1) the exponential loss (\BoostMetric-E), 2) the logistic loss (\BoostMetric-L), 3) multiple pass evaluation (MP) for updating triplets with the exponential and logistic loss, and 4) two optimization strategies, namely, stage-wise optimization and totally corrective optimization.
 The experiments are conducted by using Matlab and a C-mex implementation of the L-BFGS-B algorithm.